dtransposed/Lagrange/_posts/2020-10-12-AI-Economist.md

     <img src="https://blog.einstein.ai/content/images/2020/04/economist-ai.gif" width="300">
 </p>

-The figure above show the economic simulation in which four agents collect and trade resources, build houses and earn income.
-Red and orange agents were endowed with very low house-building skill, so they specialise in collecting and trading wood/stones for coins.
-The teal agent seems to be the jack of all trades, building moderate amounts of houses and collecting some resources.
-Dark blue agent (high house-building skill) actively buys most of the resources from the market and floods the world with its houses.
+The figure above show the economic simulation in which four agents collect and trade resources, build houses and earn income. **Red** and **orange** agents were endowed with very low house-building skill, so they specialise in collecting and trading wood/stones for coins.
+The **teal** agent seems to be the jack of all trades, building moderate amounts of houses and collecting some resources. **Dark blue** agent (high house-building skill) actively buys most of the resources from the market and floods the world with its houses.

 The size of the circle shows total productivity, while colours of the pie chart show the percentage of economy's wealth each agent owns.
-The trade-off between equality and productivity is measured by multiplying equality and productivity.</em>
+The trade-off between equality and productivity is measured by multiplying equality and productivity.

 ## The AI Government